faizainur/imgproc/README.md

 ## Description
 ImgProc is a lightweight software image processing tools available only on Windows 64-bit platform.
-This software able to perform simple image processing technique such as converting image to grayscale/monochrome, noise reduction using gaussian blur and homogeneous blur.
+This software able to perform simple image processing technique such as converting image to grayscale, noise reduction using gaussian blur and homogeneous blur.

 ## Requirements
 1. Windows 64-bit